lisr-pcx/js-snake-vscode-sample/README.md

 ## Setup environment

-Start by installing the *editor* used for writing the program.
+Start by installing **Visual Studio Code** the editor used for writing the program.
-On this guide it's used **Visual Studio Code**.
 Choose the release according to your OS [Download VS Code](https://code.visualstudio.com/download)

 At installation complete then open the project folder.